dserafim1999/LIFEconverter/README.md

 ## Goal

 The goal of this tool is to be able to convert days described in the [LIFE](https://github.com/domiriel/LIFE) format into files that simulate real world routes in a GPX format file.
 This way we can provide a way to visualize these days whether or not the locations coordinates are explicitly defined in the [LIFE](https://github.com/domiriel/LIFE) file.
 This allows for the use of the data without comprimising the user's privacy.
+A LIFE file generator is also provided in order to create completely randomized LIFE files.

 ## Config